Gynecomastia – What Is It and Am I a Good Candidate? Evaluation of Candidacy and Treatment Options

 Gynecomastia, derived from the Greek terms “gyne” (female) and “mastos” (breast), refers to the benign enlargement of male breast tissue.
 This condition affects approximately 30-60% of males at some point during their lifetime, with prevalence peaks during the neonatal period, puberty, and older adulthood.

 While often physiologically benign, gynecomastia can cause significant psychological distress, including embarrassment, social anxiety, and reduced quality of life.
 This article examines the etiology, diagnosis, and treatment options for gynecomastia, with particular focus on surgical intervention candidacy for patients in the Tampa region.
-Additionally, learn more about gynecomastia symptoms, causes, and surgical and non-surgical options.
+Additionally, learn more about the symptoms, causes, and surgical and non-surgical options for gynecomastia.

 Gynecomastia Good Candidate – Pathophysiology and Etiology